ronilborah/TaskManagementDashboard/DEPLOYMENT.md

 2. **MongoDB Connection**: Verify your MongoDB URI and network access
 3. **Environment Variables**: Ensure they're set correctly in your deployment platform
 4. **Build Errors**: Check that all dependencies are installed
+5. **Axios Errors**: Ensure axios is installed for production builds

 ### Debug Mode